 Included on my original DEVON WHEATONs page were the families of Thomas WHEATON and Jane HAMMET/HAMMOND, Nathaniel WHEATON and Grace SHORT and Thomas WHEATON and Mary SHEENER.

-In addition, through the diligence of a descendant who has been carrying out research in the Devon Record Office the line of Thomas WHEATON and Jane HAMMET/HAMMOND has been extended back to a Paul WHEATON from the Coldridge area of Devon born about 1572 .....
+Through the diligence of a WHEATON descendant who has been carrying out research in the Devon Record Office the line of Thomas WHEATON and Jane HAMMET/HAMMOND has been extended back to a Paul WHEATON from the Coldridge area of Devon born about 1572 .....
 AND.....it has been found that the Nathaniel who married Grace SHORT also belongs to this family.
 So the three families became two, those of Paul WHEATON and Joanna SLEE and Thomas WHEATON and Mary SHEENER.

 In my WHEATON family there are many Philips, and quite a few Josephs.
 Now, you must admit that "Philip" plus "WHEATON" is not really a very common name.
 So, when I saw on the International Genealogical Index (IGI) that there there was quite a number of Philips in Devon (and Josephs as well), I was interested.
 Then I found that the 1881 Census Index indicated that approximately two thirds of the WHEATONs living in England and Wales at this date were ... in Devon.
 And, of the three families living in Northumberland in 1881, two originated ... in Devon whilst the Channel Islands family, and the ones from Wales, also originated in Devon.
 So, I decided to see if I could find my Thomas ... in Devon.

 (In 1901 about 33% of the WHEATONs lived in the counties of Cornwall, Somerset, Dorset and Devon - the West Country.
 There was about 15% in London and only 6% in Huntingdonshire and Cambridgeshire where in 1881 there had been about 30%)